MirScharf/Calory-Tracker/README.md

 - **Authentication**: JSON Web Tokens (JWT)

 ## Usage
+- create .env file with PORT and MONGODB_URL of your mongoDB server
 - start the backend with 'npm run dev'
 - start the frontend with 'npm start'
 - Register/Log in  with a username and a password